Layr-Labs/eigenlayer-docs/docs/eigenda/overview.md

-EigenDA is a data availability store made by [EigenLabs](https://www.eigenlayer.xyz/about) and built on top of [EigenLayer](../eigenlayer/overview/README.md), currently launching to the Holesky testnet and launching on mainnet in early Q2 2024.
+EigenDA is a data availability store made by [EigenLabs](https://www.eigenlayer.xyz/about) and built on top of [EigenLayer](../eigenlayer/overview/README.md), currently on mainnet since Q2 2024.
+It is also available on Holesky testnet for testing and development purposes.

 EigenDA stores rollup transactions until their computed state is finalized on the rollup bridge, and is...